K-log/SOS-Project/journal.md

     - Successfully completed the menu and start screen.

   *Issues we have run into:*
-  - [ ] We broke the animation system while getting the movement to work so that needs to be fixed.
+  - [x] We broke the animation system while getting the movement to work so that needs to be fixed.
   - [ ] Wall and double jumping still needs to be fixed.
 Currently wall jumping semi works but it still has a ways to go.
-  - [ ] We need to optimize the code to make it more responsive.
+  - [x] We need to optimize the code to make it more responsive.

 ### Week 5
-  Noah:
+  Noah: Rewrote te entire movement system and found some premade assets to test it with.

-  Nauy: Added script for player health bar/ enemy attacking or touching player and player health bar will drop
+  Nauy: Added script for player health bar/ enemy attacking or touching player and player health bar will drop.

   *Things we have completed:*

-    - Successfully completed enemy follow attack script and player health bar
+   - Successfully completed enemy follow attack script and player health bar.
    - Successfully completed the menu and start screen.
+   - Successfully got the movement more responsive so there is no more lag or jiter in the controls.

   *Issues we have run into:*
+  - [ ] Minor issues with wall jumping needing to be fixed to work with the new player movement script.
+  - [ ] About a week or two behind schedule but now that the code has been cleaned up it should be easier to make more progress.

 ### Week 6
     To Be Completed!